 Also, if you have songs released through other distributors, you may want to think about moving them to us!

 Most other distributors will take a cut of your streaming and sales royalties.
 So, move your entire catalogue to us and start receiving 100% of your revenue.

 It’s simple to transfer a song and we’ll ensure that all your listens, downloads and stats remain.
-It really is a no brainer!
+It is a no-brainer!

 In addition, we offer exclusive sync licensing opportunities and free sync representation.
-As well as free press, blog and promotional services.
+As well as a free press, blog, and promotional services.

 We may be biased, but we think we have the better deal!